 The temple grounds also house a historic candy shop called “Kamikawaguchiya.”

-The “Zoshigaya Information Center” is located on the path leading to the temple, and the horned owl dolls made of zebra grass that are sold here are a popular souvenir.
+The “Zoshigaya Information Center” is located on the path leading to the temple, and the horned owl dolls made of silver grass that are sold here are a popular souvenir.

 Houses the god of safe childbirth and child rearing.

 The beautiful Zelkova tree-lined path leading to the shrine is a natural monument of Tokyo.

 Home to an approximately 700-year-old large gingko tree.

 Stalls set up for the Oeshiki Nichiren Sect Ceremony held in October, and the temple becomes packed with visitors.

 Frequently Asked Questions have been vetted and answered directly by each listing.

 Do you have signs or pamphlets in foreign languages?
 (If you do, which languages are available?)